spryker/spryker-docs/docs/scos/user/intro-to-spryker/202108.0/whats-new/security-audit-reports/security-audit.md

 title: Security audit
 description: This page contains the report of the audit performed on Spryker Commerce OS.
 originalLink: https://documentation.spryker.com/2021080/docs/security-audit
+originalArticleId: 7da78594-14c0-4a77-9296-4ad39a2c085a
 redirect_from:
   - /2021080/docs/security-audit
   - /2021080/docs/en/security-audit
+  - /docs/security-audit
+  - /docs/en/security-audit
 ---

 Between Oktober 7th and November 22nd 2019 SektionEins performed a source code audit and penetration test of the two variants of the Spryker Framework, called Spryker B2B and Spryker B2C.

 [SektionEins](https://www.sektioneins.de/) conducted the audit.

 The evaluation of the Commerce OS was done without having prior knowledge of the source code, to protect it from attackers.
-Where it was the case, the found vulnerabilities were verified using the [B2B](https://documentation.spryker.com/docs/b2b-suite) and [B2C Demo Shops](https://documentation.spryker.com/docs/b2c-suite).
+Where it was the case, the found vulnerabilities were verified using the [B2B](/docs/scos/user/intro-to-spryker/{{ page.version }}/b2b-suite.html) and [B2C Demo Shops](/docs/scos/user/intro-to-spryker/{{ page.version }}/b2c-suite.html).

 Here is the summary of the security audit report:
 @(Embed)(https://cdn.document360.io/9fafa0d5-d76f-40c5-8b02-ab9515d3e879/Images/Documentation/Summary-Report-Spryker-B2B-B2C-201907.0.pdf){height="320" width="640"}